-A key priority of the Chief Nursing Officer (CNO) for England is to ensure that the nursing and midwifery collective voice is powerful and heard across health and care and that the professions’ contribution is valued and listened to in all decision-making conversations.
+Central to the Chief Nursing Officer for England’s (CNO) vision is ensuring the nursing and midwifery collective voice is heard across all sectors so that the professions’ contribution is valued and listened to in all decision-making conversations.

-Collective leadership is about everyone taking responsibility not just for their own job or role, but for the success of their team and their organisation as a whole.
-It is about ensuring that all voices are valued and contribute to the conversations where decisions are made.
+“Collective leadership is about everyone taking responsibility not just for their own job or role, but for the success of their team and their organisation as a whole.
+It is about ensuring that all voices are valued and contribute to the conversations where decisions are made.”

 Ruth May, Chief Nursing Officer for England.